cryogen-project/cryogen/evalapply.io/resources/templates/md/pages/about.md

  :page-index 0
  :navbar? true}

-## This is a blog about my life, my journey learning Clojure, and sometimes Scala.
+## This is a blog about my life, my Clojure journey, and sometimes Scala.

 ### Who?
 I am Erwin Rooijakkers.